beckermr/metadetect-sims/README.md

 Then change into the directory with the simulation you would like to run.

+### Simulation Scripts

+The files in the `sim_utils` directory are copy-pasted to each simulation run

+You need to change the dictionary in `config.py` to control the kind of sim.

 ### Running at BNL

 To run a sim at BNL, you need to make the condor submit scripts via